ObjectMatrix/jerkface/README.md

       Subsequent calls to `Container.prototype.bind()` with an existing `name`, will overwrite the previously configured binding.

+      This method returns its instance of `Container`.
+This allows multiple calls to be easily chained together.

       _Parameters_

       - `name`: _(required)_ the name by which this binding is know.
 All other bindings, will reference this name when declaring dependencies to other bindings.